The Red Umbrella Club is a US based sex workers' rights blog/news source

 Decriminalization

 Sex workers oppose the failed Nordic Model which criminalizes clients in an effort to end demand.
-Since being implemented in places like Norway, Sweden and Canada, sex workers have reported still being arrested despite this law, an increase in violence, and loss of housing.
+Since being implemented in places like Sweden, Northern Ireland, Norway and Canada, sex workers have reported still being arrested despite this law, an increase in violence, and loss of housing.

 The mental health of sex workers